antonioleal/myslackbuilds/README.md

-*This repo contains my slackbuild scripts, some of which also published to SlackBuilds.org*
+*This repo contains my slackbuild scripts, some of which are also published to SlackBuilds.org*

 ---